-I am a Senior Lecturer in Pervasive Informatics in the Department of Computer Science at Brunel University London, UK, where I lead a modules on Digital Design Methodology and Social Media Analysis.
+I am a Senior Lecturer in the Department of Computer Science at Brunel University London, UK, where I lead a modules on Digital Design Methodology and Social Media Analysis.
 Previously, I led a group module on mobile device development and innovation.
-I am a member/affiliated to several simulation and design groups at Brunel – Institute of Environment, Health and Societies, Cumberland Initiative, The Human Centred Design Institute & Data-Driven Design Lab.
+I am a member/affiliated to several groups at Brunel – Institute of Environment, Health and Societies, Digital Economy, HCDI & Simulation and Modelling.

 Research Interests – Fluid Software Platforms and Devices

 The realisation of a “liquid” network of software services and mobile, web-connected devices requires new engineering approaches in order to create appropriate software platforms; intelligently integrating future internet technologies with a web of pervasive data and devices.
 My research interests lie at the interface of software, ubiquitous hardware and the users in the development of new forms of data-driven interaction (and simulation).
 I typically use design science methods and simulation to investigate new forms of interaction able to support dynamic decision making; utilising computational approaches with an embedded awareness of associated social/machine interactions.

 David Bell, Senior Lecturer in Modelling and Simulation

 Department of Computer Science,